Providing online customer service

 Sending email newsletters is a good way to let your customers know what's new with your business.
 In many countries, you need the permission of customers to send them emails, even after they buy something from your store.
 You can let customers sign up for emails from your store by showing an option to accept emails during checkout.
 Learn more about the General Data Protection Regulation (GDPR) and how it applies to your customer data.

 Make sure that the content of your email newsletters is relevant to your customers.
-Customers are more likely to open emails when the information inside is consistently valuable to them.
+Customers are more likely to open emails when the information inside is consistently of value to them.
 If customers don't enjoy your emails, then they'll probably unsubscribe.
 You can also reward email newsletter subscribers with early access to products, discount codes, and other promotions.
 Learn more about email marketing from the Shopify Blog.

 You can use an app to create and send email newsletters, as well as to track customer engagement with what you send.
 To find an email marketing app, visit the Shopify App Store.